What is a North Dakota Auto Dealer Bond?

-Similar to other surety bonds, a North Dakota auto dealer bond includes three parties: the principal required to obtain the bond, the obligee, in this case, the North Dakota Department of Transportation, requiring a bond, and the surety company providing the bond.
+The surety company provides the bond to the auto dealer.
 When a claim is made against a bond, the surety company pays the claim amount, but the principal is responsible for repaying any claims.

 Obligee Information for North Dakota Auto Dealer Bonds